rstolarski/gobaker/README.md

 ## Basic usage
 This application needs following files:
 * Lowpoly mesh in OBJ file format
-* Highpoly mesh in OBJ file format
+* Highpoly mesh in OBJ file format (with metarial names, su you need to export OBJ with MTL)
 * Highpoly mesh in PLY file format with saved vertex alpha color
 * Textures for lowpoly mesh:
     * Albedo/Diffuse with Opacity in alpha channel